 DURBAN FAMILY & DIVORCE MEDIATOR

-Tracey-Leigh received her LLB degree in 1990 from the University of Kwazulu-Natal (Pietermaritzburg).
-She subsequenly went on to receive a Master’s Degree in Law (LLM -Thesis).
+Tracey-Leigh graduated from the University of Kwazulu-Natal (Pietermaritzburg) with an LLB degree in 1990.
+She thereafter in 1993 went on to achieve a Master’s Degree in Law (LLM -Thesis).
 Nearly a decade later she returned to her studies and received a second Master’s Degree in the multi-disciplinary field of Family Law and Social Work, graduating cum laude.

 Tracey-Leigh has been practicing as a Family Law attorney since 1997.
-She obtained her accreditation as a Family & Divorce Mediator in 1996 while still a candidate attorney.
-The 1990s was a time when mediation was for the vast majority of attorneys hardly even considered a viable alternative to litigation.
-Despite the slow acceptance of mediation, Tracey-Leigh continued over the years to upskill herself in the field, taking on Family and Divorce Mediation matters whenever and wherever the opportunity arose, moving to a predominantly mediation-orientated Practice after the 2010 enactment of the Children’s Act 38 of 2005.
-In 2012, Tracey-Leigh attended a Civil and Commercial Mediator Training Programme run locally under the auspices of the ADR Group (London).
-This opened up the opportunity for her to extend her mediation practice experience to a variety of other civil matters as well.
+She obtained her accreditation as a Family & Divorce Mediator in 1996 while she was still a candidate attorney.
+The 1990s was a time when mediation was hardly even considered as an alternative to litigation.
+Despite the slow acceptance of mediation, Tracey-Leigh continued to upskill herself in the field, taking on Family and Divorce Mediation matters whenever the opportunity arose.
+She adapted her Practice to a predominantly mediation-orientated Practice in 2010.

 Tracey-Leigh has over the years obtained extensive mediation experience in a wide array of Divorce and Family-related disputes.
-Recently her experience in Family and Divorce Mediation was extended to include Elder Mediations as well as Marital Mediation which is also commonly known as Mediation to Stay Married.
+Recently her experience in Family and Divorce Mediation extended to include Elder Mediations as well as Marital Mediations.
+(More commonly known as Mediation to Remain Married).

-The focus of Tracey-Leigh’s Mediation practice remains primarily on Family and Divorce related disputes.
-More specifically, on assisting couples and families involved in intractable, high conflict disputes to reach a workable resolution that brings with it peace and understanding and meets the best interests of all the parties involved.
-In particular, the best interests of the children who are generally caught in the cross-fire of the dispute.
+The focus of Tracey-Leigh’s Mediation practice remains primarily with Family and Divorce related disputes.
+Her aim is to help couples in high conflict disputes to reach workable solutions.
+Tracey-Leigh believes that Mediation is the best way for families to attain peace in times of conflict.
+She sees Mediation as providing opportunity for meeting the needs of the Parties, and for protecting the best interests of the children who are often caught in the cross-fire of the parents’ conflict.